About Verification of the Free Application for Federal Student Aid (FAFSA)

 Verification is the confirmation through documentation that the information provided on a student's Free Application for Federal Student Aid (FAFSA) is correct.
 The federal government requires colleges and universities to verify or confirm the data reported by students and their parent(s) on the FAFSA before financial aid can be awarded.
 This page lists some of the most commonly asked questions and answers regarding the verification process.

-Each year students and their families apply for financial aid by submitting a Free Application of Federal Student Aid (FAFSA).
+Each year students and their families apply for financial aid by submitting a Free Application for Federal Student Aid (FAFSA).
 There are various reasons why your FAFSA may have been selected for verification.
 The U.S. Department of Education does not share the model used to select FAFSAs for verification, but here are some red flags that are likely to lead to verification:

 Your Student Aid Report (SAR) will indicate you were selected.
 All selected Mercyhurst students will be sent a letter which details the documents required to complete verification.
 An email will also be sent to your Mercyhurst Lakers email address informing you of your selection and what is needed.

 You will have 30 days upon notification from Mercyhurst to submit your verification documents.
 If you cannot submit your documentation within that timeframe you will need to contact the Student Financial Services Office on your campus.
-Failure to return all required documentation in a timely manner can result in the delay of awarding or the loss of your financial aid.

 While there are several types of verification which may require different documents, the most common type requires the following forms: